wpswings/woo-gift-cards-lite/readme.txt

 == SUPPORT ==
 If you need support or have questions, kindly use our online chat window [**here**](https://makewebbetter.com/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org) or connect with us then [**Generate a ticket**](https://makewebbetter.com/submit-query/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org).

-> Note: If our documentation doesn't contain the solution to your problem, you can visit the [**MakeWebBetter Forums**](https://forums.makewebbetter.com/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org) with your question.
+> If our documentation doesn't contain the solution to your problem, you can visit the [**MakeWebBetter Forums**](https://forums.makewebbetter.com/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org) with your question.